Overview of the Dai Stablecoin System

-- Penalty Ratio: The Penalty Ratio is used to determined the maximum amount of Dai raised from a Liquidation Auction that is used to buy up and remove MKR from the supply, with excess collateral getting returned to the CDP user who owned the CDP prior to its liquidation.
-The Penalty Ratio is used to cover the inefficiency of the liquidation mechanism.
+Liquidation Penalty: The Liquidation Penalty is used to determine the maximum amount of Dai raised from a Collateral Auction that is used to buy up and remove MKR from the supply, with excess collateral getting returned to the CDP user who owned the CDP prior to its liquidation.
+The Liquidation Penalty is used to cover the inefficiency of the liquidation mechanism.
 During the phase of Single-Collateral Dai, the Liquidation Penalty goes to buy and burn of PETH, benefitting the PETH to ETH ratio.

 MKR Token Governance

 In addition to payment of the Stability Fee on active CDPs, the MKR token plays an important role in the governance of the Maker Platform.

 Governance is done at the system level through election of an Active Proposal by MKR voters.
 The Active Proposal is the smart contract that has been empowered by MKR voting to gain administrative access to modify the internal governance variables of the Maker Platform.

 Proposal Contracts are proposals that can only be executed once after gaining administrative access, and after execution immediately applies their changes to the internal governance variables of the Maker Platform.
 After the one-time execution, the Proposal Contract wipes its logic and cannot be re-used.